In Queensland, competition and consumer law is governed by:

 In today’s competitive climate, business cannot afford the embarrassment, public exposure and costs associated with anti-competitive and misleading or deceptive practices occasioned by failure to comply with competition and consumer protection law.

-Our team of experienced competition and consumer law lawyers can assist you ensure your business practices and contracts don’t contravene competition and consumer law and to pursue or defend claims should they arise.
+Our team of experienced Litigation Lawyers can assist you ensure your business practices and contracts don’t contravene competition and consumer law and to pursue or defend claims should they arise.